 The name 'Dooars' is derived from 'doors' or ‘Dwar’ as the region is the gateway to northeast India and Bhutan.
 There are said to be 18 gates or Dwars from Dooars to Bhutan.
 Many of which are still actively used.
 All road connections between Bhutan with India are through the Dooars region.

 Broadly the area can be divided into Eastern, Central and Western Dooars.
 The Western Dooars is most popular among tourists.
 The Gorumara forests and their surrounding area bring hordes of tourists every year.
-The surrounding area also offers a number of tourist destinations such as Samsing Bindu, Jhalong, Chapramari, and others.
-A tour to Eastern Dooars can be easily combined with parts of Kalimpong especially Lava Lolegaon, Rishop
+The surrounding area also offers several tourist destinations such as Samsing Bindu, Jhalong, Chapramari, and others.
+A tour to Eastern Dooars can be easily combined with parts of Kalimpong, especially Lava Lolegaon, Rishop

 The main attraction of Central Dooars is the Jaldapara forests.
 This is also the oldest tourist destination in the area.
 The Holong bungalow inside the forest has seen many tourists including VIP’s staying there.
 Chilapata, the adjacent forest of Jaldapara, has gained prominence in the recent past.
 The entry point to Bhutan through Phuentsholing is also in this area.

 The most popular destination of Eastern Dooars is the Buxa forests.
 The forests of Buxa are by far the largest in Dooars.
-Tourists may visit a number of destinations within Buxa such as Raimatang, Buxa Fort, Jayanti, Lepchakha and others.
+Tourists may visit several destinations within Buxa such as Raimatang, Buxa Fort, Jayanti, Lepchakha and others.
 Coochbehar, the erstwhile kingdom of the Cooch dynasty also falls in the area.

 Dooars is a cultural melting pot.
 The original inhabitants of the area include forest dwellers such as the Mech and Rava.
 The area was the kingdom of Cooch kings and has a substantial number of Rajbanshis or Kamtapuris living there.
 The tea gardens have migrant labourers and tribals from Southern Bengal, Bihar, and Jharkhand.
 The proximity to Nepal and Bhutan has meant a substantial number of Dukpa and Nepali populations also live here.
 Bengali, Marwari, Bihari and other major groups also live here.

-Over the centuries, there have been major mixing of the different cultures but even now villages and Tea gardens in Dooars have a variety of cultures to showcase.
+Over the centuries, there has been a major mixing of the different cultures but even now villages and Tea gardens in Dooars have a variety of cultures to showcase.
 Most importantly despite the cultural diversity, the different ethnic groups have been co-existing peacefully and amicably in the area.

 If this is your first trip to Dooars, we recommend you stick to popular destinations such as Gorumara, Jaldapara, and Buxa.
 If you have already travelled to these places in the past, you may now look at more interior destinations such as Samsing, Chilapata or Raimatang.